patternfly/patternfly-elements/docs/content/develop/step-2d.md

 export default PfeCoolElement;
 ```

 In the constructor, we ran `querySelector` on our `shadowRoot` to locate the button and added a click listener `this._clickHandler` to capture the event.
-We also created a keyup listener to capture the Enter key press for keyboard users engaging with this component.
-Both the `_clickHandler` and the `_keyupHandler` process the event using the `follow` method.
-Notice also that the `this` context is bound to our click and keypress handlers to continue using `this` to refer to our element inside these methods.

-Please note the underscore before the handlers' method name.
+Please note the underscore before the method name.
 This is a convention you'll notice in other custom elements where the author is trying to signal that it's meant as a private method.
-By contrast, the `follow` method does not have an underscore because it can be fired from the app outside the component, if necessary.

-When the button is pressed, a component-scoped event will be fired to alert analytics or other libraries to the event.
-This provides a single point to attach to while the component handles the accessibility functionality for you.

 After saving your files, the demo page will refresh and you'll notice the start of your button interactivity.

 ![demo page js click setup step](/demo-page-js-click-setup-step.png)

-Now that the handlers are set up, let's set a following state to keep track of whether or not you're following that user.
+Now that the click handler is set up, let's set a following state to keep track of whether or not you're following that user.

 We'll update the `constructor` like so:

 ```
 constructor() {
-  super(PfeCoolElement, { type: PfeCoolElement.PfeType });
+  super(PfeCoolElement);

   this.following = false;
   this._clickHandler = this._clickHandler.bind(this);
-  this._keyupHandler = this._keyupHandler.bind(this);

   this.button = this.shadowRoot.querySelector("button");

-  if (this.button) {
   this.button.addEventListener("click", this._clickHandler);
-    this.button.addEventListener("keyup", this._keyupHandler);
 }
-}
 ```

-Here we set the state of `pfe-following` to false on our element.
+We did a couple things here.
+First, we set the state of `pfe-following` to false on our element and then we bound `this` to our click handler to continue using `this` to refer to our element in the `_clickHandler`.

 ## Getter, Setter, and Element State